iskra1/iskra.money/content/posts/Its_What_Happened_Around_Us.md

 My goal is not to paint Heard as a feminist icon or Joan of Arc, I’ll point to Fisher-Quann’s piece again with this excerpt;

-#+BEGIN_QUOTE
-...
+> ...
 I find no value in flattening the experiences or motivations of either party in this case to fit an easily consumable Marvel movie plotline.
 I’m not interested in buying into the dominant narrative that treats this trial like a soap opera, with characters that exist to be rooted for and against.
 Much of the popular discourse acts as though there are only two feasible options when it comes to Heard’s (and, really, any woman’s) innocence: either she’s an evil, psychotic manipulator who’s guilty on all counts, or she must have to be a perfectly innocent angel who’s never done anything wrong.
 I don’t think Amber Heard is a feminist hero, and I’m not saying this to make my support of her more palatable or to perform impartiality — I’m saying it because she shouldn’t have to be.
-#+END_QUOTE

 Only men get to be complicated in the public eye.
 We can go round and round on if the latest abortion clinic bomber was really a bad guy or just misunderstood and we can certainly have a sit down conversation on how at fault a man is for the rape of a young woman in a frat house, and you can make quite a killing with a morally grey retelling of Jerffry Dahmer’s crimes, but women will either be all or nothing.